ImageGlass/website/Content/Docs/theme-pack.md

 `ZoomOut` | `"ZoomOut.svg"` | The "Zoom out" button

 ### Step 3.
-Copy Icon and Image Files to the Theme Folder
+Copy icon and image files to the theme folder
 ### Step 4.
-Add a Theme Preview Image File as Specified in Step 2.3
+Add a theme preview image file as specified in step 2.3
 ### Step 5.
-Pack Your Theme
+Pack your theme
 Rename your theme folder to match the naming convention, compress the whole theme folder as a `.zip` file, and change the extension to `.igtheme`.

 Example: `Moon-light.Duong-Dieu-Phap.igtheme`.